 - pH level (Acidity)

 There's a saying in foodservice: "Keep cold foods cold, and keep hot foods hot."

-At freezing temperatures, bacterial growth slows to nearly nil.
-Freezing doesn't kill them, though — all it does is make them cold.
+At freezing temperatures, bacterial growth slows to near nil.
+Freezing doesn't kill them, though—all it does is make them cold.
 Once you thaw that food, watch out!
-Any bacteria that were there before freezing will just warm up and start multiplying again — with a vengeance.
+Any bacteria that were there before freezing will just warm up and start multiplying again—with a vengeance.

 Food Temperature Danger Zone

-You see, bacteria thrive between 41°F and 140°F, a range of temperatures that's known as the Temperature Danger Zone.
+You see, bacteria thrive between 41 F and 140 F, a range of temperatures that are known as the temperature danger zone.
 Perhaps not surprisingly, it's the same temperature range that humans thrive in.

 Keeping Hot Foods Hot

 Keeping hot foods hot presents other challenges.
 Bacterial growth slows down once again at temperatures hotter than 140 F, so hot foods that are being served on a buffet, for example, must be kept hotter than that at all times.

 Keep in mind that 140 F doesn't kill bacteria—it only stops them from multiplying.
 If you actually want to kill bacteria, you've got to heat them up to at least 165 F. The same rule applies to cooked food that should happen to drop below 140 F—you get an hour, total.
 After that, you either need to heat it up to 165 F again or throw it away.
 And by the way, you can only reheat it once.
 If it drops below 140 F a second time, you need to toss it.

 Time works hand in hand with temperature in encouraging the growth of bacteria.
 Let's say you buy a package of uncooked chicken breasts.
 Maybe it's in your shopping cart for 15 minutes while you shop, then it's in your car for another 15 minutes while you drive home.
 So before you even get that chicken home, bacteria have had a full 30 minutes to run rampant.